goerz/neovimrc/README.md

 You can inspect various information about the LSP client/server, eg., the name or server capabilities (`:lua =vim.lsp.get_active_clients()[1].server_capabilities`).

-LSP Diagnostics are set up to appear in the quickfix windows (`:copen`), i.e., the window that traditionally shows the results of  `:make`.
+LSP Diagnostics for the local file are set up to appear in the quickfix windows (`:copen`), i.e., the window that traditionally shows the results of  `:make`.
+The project-wide diagnostics are better viewed through Telescope (`ctrf-f d`).

 ### Outlines